bmanTM/doogle/README.md

 - supertest: The testing library used for testing the backend.

 ## Starting it up!
 (READ ME!!!)
-For convenience sake, I've added a bash script called 'run.sh' which will successfully deploy both the frontend and backend.
+For convenience sake, I've added a bash script called 'run.sh' which will run through the build and deploy process. and backend.
 ```sh
 sh run.sh
 ```
+Afterwards, the site should be live on http://localhost:3011/

 If for some reason this automated script fails, follow the instructions below:<br>